 |Status||Last Call (review ends 2019-08-31)|

-Standardized names for common metrics Ethereum clients to use with the Prometheus, a widely used monitoring and alerting solution.
+Standardized names of common metrics for Ethereum clients to use with Prometheus, a widely used monitoring and alerting solution.

 Many Ethereum clients expose a range of metrics in a format compatible with Prometheus to allow operators to monitor the client’s behaviour and performance and raise alerts if the chain isn’t progressing or there are other indications of errors.
 While the majority of these metrics are highly client-specific, reporting on internal implementation details of the client, some are applicable to all clients.
 By standardizing the naming and format of these common metrics, operators are able to monitor the operation of multiple clients in a single dashboard or alerting configuration.